rakete/BlenderHotReload/Readme.md

 - `ignored_patterns`: Patterns of files/directories to ignore
 - `blender_path`: Full path to Blender executable
-- `watched_dirs`: Directories to watch for changes (format: "path|comma_seperated_module_names", you need to include "." as first element, which will be the working directory where BlenderHotReload.exe is started)
+- `watched_dirs`: Directories to watch for changes (format: "path|comma_seperated_module_names", you need to include "." as first element, which will be the working directory where BlenderHotReload.exe is started, the module names are the names of the modules that will be reloaded when something changes in path)

 ## Usage